 Susanne Balm, Project Leader, Sustainable Logistics at Amsterdam University of Applied Sciences, presents the results of a research survey into what technical operators expect from a hub for service logistics.

-The eleventh International Conference on City Logistics will be held at Valamar Dubrovnik President hotel in Dubrovnik, Croatia on June 12-14 2019.
-Urban freight transport has become an important issue in urban planning.
-There are many challenges and problems relating to increasing levels of traffic congestion, environmental impacts and energy conservation.
+The publication of Transportation Research Procedia contains the proceedings of the eleventh International Conference on City Logistics 2019 in Dubrovnik, Croatia.
+Urban freight transport has become an important issue in city planning.
+There are many challenges and problems relating to increasing levels of traffic congestion, environmental impacts, safety and security issues, and energy conservation.

 The demand for the transport of goods within cities is rising and with that the number of vans driving around.
 This has adverse effects on air quality, noise, safety, and liveability in the city.
 LEFVs (Light Electric Freight Vehicles) offer a potential solution for this.
 There is already a lot of enthusiasm for the LEFVs …

 Urban construction logistics has a big impact on cities.
 A paper by researchers from Amsterdam University of Applied Sciences looks at governance strategies for realizing more sustainable urban construction logistics.
 Practitioners have stressed the fragmented nature of the construction industry and the lack of collaboration in construction logistics as issues.